 The website authors use Content Finder to connect to the DAM instance.
 The authors can browse, search for, and drag the remote assets in a component.
 To authenticate to the remote DAM, keep the credentials of the DAM user provided by your administrator handy.

-Only those tags of remote assets are fetched that have an exact corresponding tag—with the same taxonomy hierarchy—available on the local Sites instance.
+Only those tags of remote assets are fetched that have an exact corresponding tag along with the same taxonomy hierarchy, available on the local Sites instance.
 Any other tags are discarded.
-Authors can search for remote assets using all the tags present on the remote AEM deployment, as AEM offers a full-text search.
+Authors can search for remote assets using all the tags present on the remote Experience Manager deployment, as it offers a full-text search.

 Walk-through of usage